-How people affected by cancer can cope with the loss of income
+How to cope with loss of income after a cancer diagnosis

 Dealing with any serious illness can cause a drop in income and a spike in expenses, creating a need to budget more carefully than ever.